-Salesforce uses field types within an object that relate to other objects, such as Lookup Relationship Fields (for example, Account Name in the Account object) and Polymorphic Relationship Fields (for example, the “What” field of an Event).
+Salesforce and Service Cloud may use field types within an object that relate to other objects, such as Lookup Relationship Fields (for example, Account Name in the Account object) and Polymorphic Relationship Fields (for example, the “What” field of an Event).

-IMPORTANT: When you create workflows in Smartsheet for Salesforce that map these fields, the Connector must check that object and all of its related objects.
+IMPORTANT: When you create workflows in the Connector that map these fields, the Connector must check that object and all of its related objects.
 This multiplies the amount of requests made depending on the number of objects related to the mapped field.
 Adjusting the polling frequency to make fewer requests can prevent potential rate limit errors.

-Now that the Smartsheet for Salesforce integration has been set up, check out our article on Creating and Editing Workflows for details on the synchronization process between the two systems.
+Now that the Connector has been set up, check out our article on Creating and Editing Workflows for details on the synchronization process between the two systems.